tannvdts/meditek_react_components/README.md

 > 	   	  defaultTime: 'current',

-> 	   	  showMeridian: false, //hien AM/PM hay khong }
+> 	   	  showMeridian: false, //show AM/PM or not }

 Function: